Estimating Ground Reaction Forces from Inertial Sensors: Conclusions

 \section{Conclusions}

-GRF waveforms and their derived biomechanical variables can be accurately predicted from acceleration and angular velocity signals collected using wearable IMU sensors.
-To this end, depending on the training data and input signals, simple machine learning methods such as SER and KNN are similarly accurate or more accurate than LSTM neural networks, using fewer computation resources or energy and with much faster training times and hyperparameter optimization, as illustrated by our evaluation.
+GRF waveforms measured during foot contact and their derived biomechanical variables can be accurately estimated from acceleration and angular velocity signals collected using wearable IMU sensors.
+To this end, depending on the training data and input signals, simple machine learning methods such as SER and KNN are similarly accurate or more accurate than LSTM neural networks, using fewer computation resources or energy and with much faster inference time on edge devices, training times and hyperparameter optimization, as illustrated by our evaluation.

-Notably, SER and KNN produce more accurate predictions of the GRF waveform when personal training data (i.e., GRF and IMU measurements for an athlete) are available; in this case, the accuracy of the predicted biomechanical variables is greatly improved with respect to LSTM neural networks.
+Notably, SER and KNN produce more accurate estimations of the GRF waveform when personal training data (i.e., GRF and IMU measurements for an athlete) are available; in this case, the error of the estimated biomechanical variables is greatly improved with respect to LSTM neural networks.
 We also observed that all machine learning methods benefit from the use of both acceleration and angular velocity, and from the use of all components of the sacrum acceleration (instead of its L2 norm).

-In future work, we plan to evaluate the use of predicted GRF waveforms and biomechanical variables for the detection of running anomalies leading to injuries.
+In future work, we plan to evaluate the use of estimated GRF waveforms and biomechanical variables for the detection of running anomalies leading to injuries.
+We are also interested in a deeper exploration of provenance to understand which training data determined different events and characteristics of the estimated GRF, which we hope will also aid in anomaly detection.